Springtime Breakfast Casserole Recipe

 With the spring holiday coming up, I’m starting to look at recipes that I can share with family.
 Recipes that travel easily and offer something a little different at the holiday table.
 I also wanted something that would hold up well in the freezer so I can freeze any leftovers.

 When I started working on this recipe, it was supposed to be more of a baked Frittata.
-And while there may be some small similarity, this really is more of a breakfast casserole.
+And while there may be some small similarities, this really is more of a breakfast casserole.

 If you want, you can double the sweet potato.
 I just limited the amount because I’m watching my carbs.
 And if you want to cut back on fat, you can brown the meat in chicken broth instead of oil.
 Lowering the cholesterol is pretty simple too if you switch out half the eggs for egg whites (2 whites for every whole egg).
 So really, this dish is very versatile and can easily accommodate many dietary needs.